vitorm04/docs.pt-br/docs/framework/winforms/controls/how-to-create-a-multipane-user-interface-with-windows-forms.md

     }
     ```

-3. No [!INCLUDE[vbprvb](../../../../includes/vbprvb-md.md)], adicione uma chamada para o procedimento que você acabou de criar no procedimento `New()`.
-No [!INCLUDE[csprcs](../../../../includes/csprcs-md.md)], adicione esta linha de código ao construtor da classe de formulário.
+3. No Visual Basic, adicione uma chamada para o procedimento que você acabou de criar no `New()` procedimento.
+No Visual c#, adicione esta linha de código para o construtor para a classe de formulário.

     ```vb
     ' Add this to the New procedure.